 2. Optimize the videos.

 Here’s how to do it!

 1. Optimize images 📷

 Your presentation’s file size can be explained by the presence of high-resolution images or photos.
 This level of detail is useful if you want to print your presentation on billboards several meters high and wide, less if it is simply intended to be viewed on a computer screen, television, or printed on A4 paper!

 Compressing your presentation’s images is very simple:

-1. Double-click on one of the images, then – in the “Format” ribbon that appears at the top of your screen – click on “Compress images”.
+1. Double-click on one of the images, then – in the “Format” ribbon that appears at the top of your screen – click on “Compress Pictures”.

-2. Uncheck the “Apply to selected image only” box and select “Print (220 dpi)” in the window that opens.
+2. Uncheck the “Apply only to this picture” box and select “Print (220 dpi)” in the window that opens.
 This resolution should suit your purpose!

 Note: if the “220 dpi” option is not available, you can repeat the same procedure on another image.

 Remember to follow the same procedure for the slide master images (menu View > Slide Mask) and globally… avoid putting pictures in your slide master! (their weight impacts all the slides, rather than a single slide).